fortinet/fortigate-autoscale/README.md

 The project also contains a deployment script that can generate packages for each cloud service's *serverless* implementation.

-## Supported platforms
-This project supports auto scaling for the **Microsoft Azure** cloud platform.

 ## Deployment packages
 To generate local deployment packages:

   1. From the [project release page](https://github.com/fortinet/fortigate-autoscale/releases), download the source code (.zip or .tar.gz) for the latest 2.0 version.
   2. Extract the source code.